-It is necessary to inherit two copies of this chromosome containing a mutated version of this Gaucher disease gene (one from each parent) in order to develop the disease.
+For a person to have the disease, both copies of this chromosome (one inherited from each parent) must contain a mutated version of the Gaucher disease gene.
 This is called autosomal recessive inheritance.1

 A person who has one chromosome containing a mutated Gaucher disease gene and one chromosome containing a normal gene will not develop Gaucher disease.
 This type of person is called a carrier.1

-If both parents are carriers of Gaucher disease (each parent has one Gaucher disease mutated gene, ‘a’, and one normal gene, ‘A’) there is a risk that:1
+If both parents are carriers of Gaucher disease (each parent has one Gaucher disease mutated gene, ‘a’, and one normal gene, ‘A’), each pregnancy carries the following risks:1

-- 1 in 4 (25%) of their children will inherit two normal copies of the gene (A), and will therefore be unaffected by Gaucher disease.
+- A 25% chance (1 in 4) that the child will inherit two normal copies of the gene (A), and will therefore be unaffected by Gaucher disease.

-- 2 in 4 (50%) of their children will inherit only one copy of the mutated gene, and will therefore be carriers.
+- A 50% chance (2 in 4) that the child will inherit only one copy of the mutated gene (a), and will therefore be a carrier.

-- 1 in 4 (25%) of their children will inherit two copies of the mutated Gaucher disease gene (a), and will therefore develop Gaucher disease.
+- A 25% chance (1 in 4) that the child will inherit two copies of the mutated Gaucher disease gene (a), and will therefore develop Gaucher disease.